vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 https://<YOUR_PRODUCTION_APP_NAME>.herokuapp.com/auth/oauth2/callback
 ```

-Replace `<YOUR_PRODUCTION_APP_NAME> with your actual production app ame.
-Easiest way is to copy the URL shown on the Auth0 error page, just like what you did while setting up staging.
+Replace `<YOUR_PRODUCTION_APP_NAME> with your actual production app name.
+The easiest way is to copy the URL shown on the Auth0 error page, just like what you did while setting up staging.

 Back at the browser, if you load the production application and try _Login_, you should get the user details back on home screen.